A Push / Pull / Legs training plan

 Push training usually consists of chest, shoulders and triceps.

-Curl with dumbbells for biceps?
+Dumbbell curl for biceps?
 You have to pull the dumbbells up.

 Here is an example training with the Push-Pull-Legs method in practice.